 Josh is married to Nina and they have 2 sons and a crazy dog!
 Josh leads the church planting team in the beautiful city of Gothenburg where they have been for almost 4 years now.

-In this LifeZone, Alan Rose explores Ecclesiastes.
+In this LifeZone, Alan Rose explored Ecclesiastes.

 If you have ever scratched your head and mused to yourself that life is absurd, then you have a friend in the author of the book of Ecclesiastes!
 If you have ever read the book of Ecclesiastes and found it downright miserable, then you are in good company: the overwhelming majority of twentieth century scholarship on the book of Ecclesiastes has understood its message to be negative!
-Ecclesiastes is a wonderfully ironic book that reflects on the enigma of life in a profoundly enigmatic way, yet the question that my LifeZone is attempting to answer is, ‘How far is it plausible to read or hear the book of Ecclesiastes as offering a hopeful message?’
+Ecclesiastes is a wonderfully ironic book that reflects on the enigma of life in a profoundly enigmatic way, yet the question that this LifeZone attempts to answer is, ‘How far is it plausible to read or hear the book of Ecclesiastes as offering a hopeful message?’

 Excited?
 You should be!
 It's not like life is meaningless or anything!